nikit-1/allan/README.md

 ## 2. Library Use

 For now the library has the following functions:
-- `allanDev` - calculates Standard Allan deviation
+- `allanDev` - calculates Standard Allan deviation;
-- `overAllanDev` - calculates Overlapped Allan deviation
+- `overAllanDev` - calculates Overlapped Allan deviation;
+- `modAllanDev` - calculates Modified Allan deviation.

 All these functions have the same structure of the arguments and the same structure of the output object.